-Philippines gig economy: The rise and risks
+Philippines gig economy: The insights and risks

-Philippines gig economy: The rise and risks
+Philippines gig economy: The insights and risks

 Rarely has a truer word been spoken.
 Filipinos are excellent workers but in the rush to talk up the nation’s freelance market, too many people are failing to mention that not all is as it seems and, in turn, many onshore businesses are ending up frustrated, disillusioned and out of pocket.